fernandolamas/PatientChallenge/README.md

 3. Navigate to PatientChallenge\PatientChallenge.Site\patientchallengesite\ folder where package.json is located
 4. Open a terminal command prompt and type npm install

-If you didn't encounter any issues, then you are ready to start
+If you don't encounter any issues, then you are ready to start

 ## Running the project

 1. Open the solution using Visual Studio 2022 and then, click Run.
 2. Navigate to PatientChallenge\PatientChallenge.Site\patientchallengesite\ folder
-3. Open the terminal command prompt and type npm start
+3. Open the terminal command prompt and type: npm start

 ## Unit Testing